 Insignia Partners worked with National Alliance for Public Charter Schools leaders and state CSO leaders to plan and execute professional development trainings – or master classes.
 Todd Ziebarth, senior vice president for state advocacy and support, has been with the National Alliance since 2005.

 “It’s high-quality training every time,” Ziebarth said.
 “They were key in putting the programs together.
 They do a great job running the meetings.”

 Master classes were conducted three to four times a year and each all-day session is focused on a leadership skill.
 Topics have included communications, advocacy, and more.

 “CSO leaders want applications and strategies, documents and ideas,” Grover said.
 “Not just talking; it has to be actionable, otherwise we would lose them.
-When we talk about building a membership base and identifying contacts, Lisa and Marisol are giving them tools to go back to their states and recruit members or deal with difficult members or problems.
+When we talk about building a membership base and identifying contacts, Marisol gives them tools to go back to their states and recruit members or deal with difficult members or problems.

 “Not many strategic planners or facilitators have that understanding.
 I’ve worked with many, and Insignia Partners gets it done.”